 Prior to the formation of the CAVC, the Department of Veterans Affairs (VA) was the only department sheltered from judicial review.
 The VA had the final word on all veterans’ cases.
 Before the CAVC, if the VA denied your claim, your fight for benefits was over.

 Legislators and veterans’ advocates realized the need for change and a fair judicial review of veterans disability claims.
 So, in 1988, President Reagan signed the Veterans’ Judicial Review Act into law, which effectively established the U.S. Court of Appeals for Veterans Claims — and for the first time, gave veterans the right to seek relief outside of the VA.

 Initially, the VA opposed the formation of the court, perhaps wary of having its decisions come under scrutiny for the first time in history.
 But the court has been very successful.
 R. Randall Campbell, former assistant general counsel of the VA noted, “The court is a vital part of the process to ensure that veterans get not only the benefits that they deserve, but also the fair process that they deserve and expect.”

 Who makes decisions at the CAVC?

 Judges at the CAVC are appointed by the President of the United States with the consent of the Senate.
 Cases may be decided by a single judge or by a panel of judges.
 These judges rule on all types of benefits issues brought to it, including disability compensation, educational assistance, survivor benefits, and pension benefits.
 The judges serve for a term of 15 years.

-Currently, the court has five, permanent, active judges and a number of retired judges that the CAVC can recall to service.
-The President has nominated three persons to fill four of the open seats on the Court.
+Currently, the court has nine, permanent, active judges and a number of retired judges that the CAVC can recall to service.

 What is involved in the appeals process at the CAVC?